fcorbelli/zpaqfranz/README.md

 ```

 **Single help**
-It is possible to call -? and -examples with a parameter
+It is possible to call -? (better -h for Unix) and -examples with a parameter
 a c d dir i k l m r s sha1 t utf x z franz main normal voodoo

 ```
 zpaqfranz -? a
+zpaqfranz -h zfs
 zpaqfranz -examples x

 ```